espressomd/espresso/doc/sphinx/advanced_methods.rst

   individual objects and/or boundaries.

 | Fluid can be visualized using Filters/Alphabetical/Glyph (or other
   options from this menu.
-Please, refer to the ParaView user’s guide for more details).
+Please, refer to the ParaView user's guide for more details).

 | Note, that ParaView does not automatically reload the data if they
-  have been changed in the input folder, but a useful thing to know is that the created filters can be “recycled”.
+  have been changed in the input folder, but a useful thing to know is that the created filters can be "recycled".
 Once you delete the old data, load the new data and right-click on the existing filters, you can re-attach them to the new data.

 | It is a good idea to output and visualize the boundaries and objects
   just prior to running the actual simulation, to make sure that the geometry is correct and no objects intersect with any boundaries.
-This would cause “particle out of range” error and crash the simulation.
+This would cause "particle out of range" error and crash the simulation.

 File format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^